 Abnormal and malignant growth of liver cells causes liver cancer.
-Liver cancer manifests when healthy cells undergo abnormal DNA changes that make them spread and divide rapidly.
-Liver cancer can be caused by hereditary or genetic causes.
+This form of cancer manifests when healthy cells undergo abnormal DNA changes that make them spread and divide rapidly.
+It can be caused by hereditary or genetic causes.
 According to the Centers for Disease Control and Prevention, 24,500 men and 10,000 women are diagnosed with liver cancer every year in the United States.

 Different types of tumors can develop in the liver, and they can be both benign and cancerous.
 The different types of liver cancer are:

 This condition usually occurs in the hepatocytes, which are the cells that form your liver.
 Those who have a history of long-term chronic hepatitis are at high risk of hepatocellular carcinoma.